Silicon Valley (TV series): Season 4

 Richard steps down as CEO of Pied Piper, and instead begins working on a new project: a decentralized, peer-to-peer internet, that would be powered by a network of cell phones without any firewalls, viruses, or government regulations.
 Gavin Belson is removed as CEO of Hooli after an incident involving COPPA violations from when he seized PiperChat.
 Jack Barker takes his place as CEO.
 Gavin temporarily works with Richard, until he has an existential crisis and leaves Palo Alto for Tibet.

 Laurie and Monica form their own VC company, Bream-Hall.
 Big Head becomes a lecturer at Stanford University's Department of Computer Science.
 Erlich gets into business with Keenan Feldspar, whose VR headset is the Valley's latest sensation.
 However, Erlich is left out of a signing deal and is abandoned by Feldspar, leaving Erlich disillusioned.
 Erlich then goes to Tibet to meet with Gavin.
-Gavin meets up with Erlich in Tibet.
 Belson eventually returns home, while Erlich stays behind.

 Richard gets into business with FGI, an insurance company, who uses Pied Piper for their data storage needs.
 After a crisis involving FGI's data storage, the team discovers that the decentralized internet is a working concept after the data from their Pied Piper server had backed itself up to Jian-Yang's smart refrigerator, as Gilfoyle used some of the Pied Piper code when he was trying to hack it, which in turn connected itself to a network of other refrigerators like it and distributing the data.
 Gavin ousts Jack from Hooli and regains his position as CEO.
 He offers a very generous acquisition deal to Richard, who turns it down and decides to be funded by Bream-Hall.